freinet12/vue-images/README.md

 ```

 ```
-3) create a .env file and add your imgur Client ID and Client Secret to the following variables:
+3) create a .env file in the root of the project and add your imgur Client ID and Client Secret to the following variables:

   VUE_APP_IMGUR_CLIENTID=your-client-id
   VUE_APP_IMGUR_SECRET=your-client-secret